mattiabaldari/virtualbox-snapshotter/README.md

 2. Download the project as a `zip` archive
 3. Unzip downloaded `zip` archive
 4. Open a terminal (CMD, bash, etc.)
-5. Navigate into the project directory
+5. Within terminal, navigate into the project directory
 6. Install the requirements file and wait for it to complete:

 ```bash